-AP-90 Program Specific Requirements - 91.220(I)(1,2,4)
+AP-90 Program Specific Requirements - 91.220(I)(1,2,4) Introduction:

 The City has prepared specific requirements for the use of CDBG and HOME program income, as well as HOME resale and recapture provisions.
-All HOME funded projects in Fargo's 2020 Action Plan are subject to the City's recapture/resale policy, which is currently being re-written.
-Changes will be adopted in 2021.
+All HOME funded projects in Fargo's 2020 Action Plan are subject to the recapture provision, as opposed to the resale provision.